• Skip to primary navigation

 This easy pumpkin dessert needs no accompaniment, but I like to top it with:

-• Whipped mascarpone kissed with vanilla bean
+• Whipped mascarpone cream kissed with vanilla bean

 luscious golden pumpkin pudding is being poured into jars